-Number and outcome of follow-ups to dossier evaluation
+Number and outcome on substances subject to follow ups to dossier evaluation

 CLH: harmonised classification and labelling

-* No or inadequate information was provided by the deadline.
-ECHA invited Member State competent authorities to consider enforcement actions towards the registrant.
+1 No or inadequate information was provided by the deadline.
+ECHA invited Member State competent authorities to consider enforcement actions against the registrant.
 This led to a dossier update with sufficient information.

-** No or inadequate information was provided by the deadline.
-ECHA invited Member State competent authorities to consider enforcement actions towards the registrant.
-The requested information has not been provided yet.
+2 No or inadequate information was provided by the deadline.
+ECHA invited Member State competent authorities to consider enforcement actions against the registrant.
+The requested information has not yet been provided.

-Under substance evaluation, 23 substances were evaluated.
-For one substance, Member State competent authorities were invited to consider enforcement actions towards the registrants because requested information was not adequately submitted by the deadline.
-For 10 substances, the evaluating Member State competent authority requested more information on the basis that the submitted information did not clarify the concerns, or raised further concerns.
+19 substances were evaluated.
+For one substance, Member State competent authorities were invited to consider enforcement actions against registrants because requested information was not adequately submitted by the deadline.
+For eight substances, the evaluating Member State competent authority requested more information on the basis that the submitted information did not clarify the original concerns, or raised further concerns.

-For the remaining 12 substances, the evaluating Member State competent authority considered the available information was sufficient to clarify the concerns and conclude on the need for any further regulatory action.
-The evaluating Member State competent authority may propose one or more of the following further regulatory actions to address the concerns:
+In principle, the evaluating Member State competent authority may propose one or more of the following further regulatory actions to address the concerns: